Ziauddin Ahmad: Resignation and appointment as Rector

 In December 1946 some students spread a rumor, encouraged by his enemies, that Dr. Sahib had confiscated all copies of a magazine that reported riots in Bihar and that he was going to have its student author arrested.
 Between 250 and 300 students marched to the vice-chancellor's office shouting slogans, "Ahmad Must Go."
 Dr. Sahib remained in his office and asked student representatives what they wanted.
-They asked for his resignation, which he immediately did.
+They asked for his resignation, which he immediately resigned.

 In the evening, around 500–600 students went to his house shouting, "Ahmad come back."
 He did not withdraw his resignation, despite the entreaties of the executive council and the court.
 The court unanimously passed a resolution expressing their confidence in his leadership, and recommended his appointment as rector of the university—to which he acceded.

 He devoted the rest of his time to raising funds for Aligarh's medical college.
 M.S.
 Aney, Governor of Bihar, wrote about Dr. Sahib: "…Last I met him was when he came to Colombo on a deputation of the Aligarh University to collect funds for the Medical College.
 I believe he made handsome collections there and was received very warmly, not just by Mohammedans at Colombo, but by other communities also.
 I had great respect for his learning and versatility."

-Politics
+Political career

-By 1915 he was taking interest in public affairs and in technical and vocational education.
-He was appointed Member of the Legislative Assembly (MLA) of UP in 1919 and 1922 as representative of Allahabad University. he presided over the second Muslim Kamboh Conference held at Marehra (District Etha UP) on 21 and 22 April 1935 in Marison Islamia School.
+By 1915, he was taking interest in public affairs and in technical and vocational education.
+He was appointed Member of the Legislative Assembly (MLA) of UP in 1919 and 1922 as representative of Allahabad University.
+He presided over the second Muslim Kamboh Conference held at Marehra (District Etha UP) on 21 and 22 April 1935 at Marison Islamia School.

-In 1924 he was elected to the Uttar Pradesh Legislative Assembly from the Muslim Constituency of Mainpuri, Etah and Farrukhabad.
+In 1924, he was elected to the Uttar Pradesh Legislative Assembly from the Muslim Constituency of Mainpuri, Etah and Farrukhabad.